 History and Characteristics

-In the first free elections 1962 the SLPP (Sierra Leone People’s Party), in existence since 1951, took over from the British and ruled the country until 1967 when it lost the election to the breakaway APC (All Peoples Congress) under Siaka Stevens.
+Sierra Leone gained independence from Great Britain in 1961.
+Its political and economic prospects were burdened from the outset by structural constraints.
+In the first free elections held in 1962, the Sierra Leone People’s Party (SLPP), which had been in existence since 1951, took over from the British and ruled the country until 1967 when it lost power to the breakaway All Peoples Congress (APC) under Siaka Probyn Stevens, a former trade unionist.

-The APC governed the country from then on until 1992 (between 1978 and 1991, following a controversial constitutional referendum, as the sole legal party).
-One-party rule ended in 1991, but at this point, social eruptions were no longer containable.
-The Revolutionary United Front (RUF), originally supported by disillusioned university students, had started a war against the government in Freetown.
-With military support from Libya, Burkina Faso and most notably neighboring Liberia, the RUF brought large parts of eastern and southern Sierra Leone under its control.
-The Sierra Leonean military disagreed with the political leadership over how to tackle the crisis and replaced the civilian government in a military coup in 1992.
+The APC governed the country from then until 1992 – between 1978 and 1991, following a controversial constitutional referendum, as the sole legal party.
+One-party rule ended in 1991.
+At that point, social eruptions were no longer containable.
+The Revolutionary United Front (RUF), originally supported by disillusioned university students, started a war against the government.
+With military support from Libya, Burkina Faso, and most notably neighboring Liberia, the RUF brought large parts of eastern and southern Sierra Leone under its control.

 The SLPP won the first postwar elections in 2002.
-In the next elections, 2007, the APC returned to power, and was re-elected in 2012.
-The last elections, in March 2018, brought the SLPP back into office.
+In the next elections in 2007, the APC returned to power and was re-elected in 2012.
+The latest elections, held in March 2018, brought the SLPP back into office.
+In effect, the political landscape has remained relatively unchanged since 1961, with the bipolar political system only being interrupted by the disastrous war between 1991 and 2002.

 Political Transformation